hackerb9/open-spelling-bee/README.md

 Cause, why not?

+* [ ] “ERUDITION BONUS: We didn't expect people to know that word.
+You get one free hint.
+Use !HINT when stuck.”

+* [ ] “GENIUS LEVEL ACHIEVED: You have found 50% of the hidden words!
+When you quit, any remaining words will be listed.”

+* [ ] “SUPERBRAIN LEVEL ACHIEVED: You found 85% of the words!
+You've
+  earned a free HINT.
+Use '!HINT' when stuck.”

 ### Use fancy terminal escape sequences

-Currently this program runs the same whether on a teletypewriter or a video terminal.
-There is no need for a full screen program, but it might be enhanced a bit by the judicious use of bold and reverse color.
-Maybe, if we want to go crazy, a one-line ASCII animation using carriage-return without newline.
+* Currently this program runs the same whether on a teletypewriter or a video terminal.
+Full screen ncurses would be too much, but it might be enhanced a bit by

+* [ ] the judicious use of bold and reverse color.

+* [ ] Maybe, if we want to go crazy, we could show a one-line ASCII animation using carriage-return without newline.